Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/tracking/stretch_to.rst

       When clicked, this small button will recalculate the *Rest Length* value, so that it corresponds to the actual distance between the owner and its target (i.e. the distance before this constraint is applied).

+.. _constraints-stretch-to-volume-preservation:

 Volume Variation
-   This number button controls the amount of "volume" variation proportionally to the stretching amount.
+   This number button controls the amount of "volume" variation exponentially to the stretching amount.
    Note that the 0.0 value is not allowed, if you want to disable the volume feature, use the *None* button (see below).
+Volume Min/Max
+   Limits for the volume preservation to a minimum and maximum scaling by the *Bulge* factor.
+   It sets restrictions on the minimum and maximum scaling that a object undergoes to reach its target.
+Smooth
+   Smoothness factor to make limits less visible.
 Volume
    These buttons control which of the X and/or Z axes should be affected (scaled up/down) to preserve the virtual volume while stretching along the Y axis.